 This post contains affiliate links.
 See disclosure page for more info.

 Have you ever tried to use a stencil to paint a sign and wound up with a hot mess?
 Every attempt I’ve made has been a disaster.
 So much so that I’ve just painted over the sign and used a vinyl cutout.
 But, I’ve found that as far as making signs for others, people prefer a “painted” sign over a vinyl application.
 I’ve seen a couple of ways people used their Silhouette or Cricut to make stencils that seemed to turn out much better than a traditional stencil.
-There is a quick YouTube tutorial where I went live to give an example of two methods for doing this.
-This is a terrible video, but you’ll get the gist of what’s possible.
+Here’s an easy technique.

 How to Do It

 The first step is to paint your the entire surface of your board with the color you want your letters to be.
-In my case; I used Rust-Oleum Linen White Chalked Paint.
+In my case; I used Dixie Belle Fluff.

 Next, cut your saying out using your cutter, in my case a Silhouette.
 You’re basically going to proceed as though you were just going to put vinyl on the sign as normal.
 Use cheap removable vinyl for this.